 For fairytale European winter, it's hard to beat the home of Hans Christian Andersen.
 Forget the over-hyped Little Mermaid and head to the city's cosy bars and cafes to watch snow flurrying outside.
 In the heart of town, the 19th-century Tivoli amusement park is a romantic, kitsch delight around Christmastime, with heartwarming illuminations and body-warming mugs of glögg.

-Hauntingly beautiful and rather weird, Venice's Carnevale in February is a European highlight.
-Elaborate costumes and spooky masks bring the canal city's colourful history to life.
+Hauntingly beautiful and rather weird, Venice's Carnival in February is a European highlight.
+Elaborate costumes and spooky masks bring the canal city's colorful history to life.
 Costumed dances are pricey affairs, but you can have a ball enjoying the free events with a mask bought on the street, but be prepared for epic crowding.